axmsj/Create-an-Account-Project/README.md

 # Create an Account

-Simple sign on/create an account page that allows your to enter your your name, username and passoword.
-It will alert your input.
+Simple sign on/create an account page that allows you to enter your name, username, and password.
+It will alert your input back to you.

 ## Introduction